 No one does entertainment like Disney.
 Some of the most amazing fireworks displays will be found at a Disney destination.
 Magic Kingdom hosts “Happily Ever After” most nights around Cinderella Castle.
 This display takes guests through the journey of all of the fantastic things that can happen when you just believe.
 A feature of this show is Tinker Bell’s flight from the castle across the hub and above guests heads.

-It’s an awe-inspiring show you won’t want to miss—debuting October 1, 2021
+It’s an awe-inspiring show you won’t want to miss.

 Festival of Fantasy Parade

 Magic Kingdom also features an incredibly unique afternoon parade.
-Consult the park hours and times guide to ensure the parade will be shown on the day of your visit.
+Consult the park hours and times guide for parade times on the day of your visit.
 Parades run from Frontierland near Pecos Bill through to the hub and end next to the fire station on Main Street U.S.A.

 Disney Festival of Fantasy Parade is the afternoon parade and is usually presented daily usually beginning at 3:00 p.m. in Frontierland.
 This parade made its debut on March 9, 2014.
 It features classic characters and new friends from Disney and Pixar films, massive floats, vibrant colors, and even a steampunk Maleficent dragon that breathes fire.